 We do not offer iridology assessment.
 This evaluation exclusively focuses on pupillary and collarette parameters only.
 This data is very important for several reason:

-1: The iris is genotypic and iris signs in the trabecular mesh, such as lacunae, only represent weak connective tissue and not active pathology.
-The body has the wonderful ability to compensate genetically weak connective tissue when we are younger.
-A lacunae found in lung sector of an individual who is 18 years old does not represent an active pathology unless there are also signs in the pupil.
+1: The iris is genotypic, and indications like lacunae in the trabecular mesh signify merely weak connective tissue, not an active pathology.
+The body compensates for genetically weak connective tissue, especially in youth.
+Therefore, identifying lacunae in the lung sector of an 18-year-old individual doesn’t suggest an active pathology unless there are accompanying signs in the pupil.

-3: It is nearly impossible for any human to accurately analyze all the possible irregularities of the human pupil and why highly scientific software is required to assist in the pupillary assessment process.
+3: Precisely analyzing all potential irregularities in the human pupil is nearly impossible for any individual, necessitating the use of highly scientific software to assist in the pupillary assessment process.

 Iridology can still be a very useful tool for the analysis of genetic weaknesses and there are currently over 150 clinical studies that have shown high accuracy in the detection of several active pathologies.